Guide to Hiring in the United Kingdom

 In a recent survey by Glassdoor, workers who rated their employers as offering a robust work-life harmony were notably more inclined to highlight adaptable working hours and wellness in their feedback, whereas those with a lower work-life balance were more prone to discussing exhaustion and burnout.

-By implementing these factors into your company culture, you're more likely to attract and retain a motivated workforce.
+Implementing these factors into your company culture will increase your chances of attracting and retaining a motivated workforce.

 Upskilling and reskilling